munificent/craftinginterpreters/book/closures.md

 </aside>

 We are back to a working interpreter.
-The *user* can't tell any difference, but the compiler now generates code to produce a closure for each function declaration.
-The VM then handles executing those closures.
+The *user* can't tell any difference, but the compiler now generates code telling the VM to create a closure for each function declaration.
+Every time the VM executes a function declaration, it wraps the ObjFunction in a new ObjClosure.
+The rest of the VM now handles those ObjClosures floating around.
 That's the boring stuff out of the way.
 Now we're ready to make these closures actually *do* something.

 ## Upvalues